merche-o/opgg-react-frontend/README.md

 ### File structure

-- Main.tsx : The app start point with this global structure
+- Main.tsx : The app start point with its global structure
-- Components/ : You can find in this folder all the UI componnent I used for this app
+- Components/ : You can find in this folder all the UI componnent I made for this app
-- redux/ : you can find here my redux reducer, action and my global store
+- redux/ : you can find here my redux reducers, actios and my global store
 - redux/type.tsx : All my data model
 - tools/: you can find all the function helpers and my env configuration